greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

 ### ANTS - antsRegistration

-For information about this algorithm you can visit <a href="https://www.nitrc.org/projects/ants" target="_blank">this page</a>.
+&emsp;&emsp;For information about this algorithm you can visit <a href="https://www.nitrc.org/projects/ants" target="_blank">this page</a>.
 This algorithm gives the user more control over each step.
 The user can specify the "stages" of registration, where a stage consists of a transform and an image metric.
 Each stage consists of levels with specific values set for iterations, shrink factors, and smoothing sigmas.

 * **interpolation:** applied only to the output image.
 Options are: linear, nearest neighbor, bspline, cosinc, hammingsinc  (default nearest neighbor)
 * **metric:** CC,MI,GC   (CC)